Policy Engine

 - The last rule wins (overrides earlier ones)

-In your Default section, you have the rule Require a receipt for any expense over $75.
-In your Travel section, you’ve created two approval rules:
+In your Default Section, you have the following rules: rule → Require a receipt for any expense over $75.

 When rules are re-evaluated: